 With an increase in world’s population, demand for food supply is extremely on the increase.
 Governments and NGOs now help farmers to use advanced technology built around the IoT to increase food production.
 Smart farming is one of the fastest growing fields in the IoT.

-Internet of things in Mega Cities of the World
+- IoT in Mega Cities of the World

 A smart city is a powerful application of internet of things.
 Surveillance (using IP based cameras), automated transportation, energy management systems, water distribution.
 Urban security and environmental monitoring all are examples of the IoT applications for smart cities.
 By installing sensors and using web applications, citizens can find free available parking slots across the city.
 The sensors can detect meter tampering issues, general malfunctions and any installation issues in the electricity system.
 Internet of things helps to solve traffic congestions, insecurity, report traffic offenders.